SoftwareAG/c8y-docs/content/machine-learning/web-app-bundle/managing-resources.md

 To download the source file of a resource, click the download icon in its card.

-Typically the source will either be a jar file or an Excel sheet for PMML resource and python file for ONNX resource.
+Typically the source will either be a JAR file or an Excel sheet for PMML resource and python file for ONNX resource.

 ### Deleting resources